Learn more about green card applications and their associated forms and processes.

 Understanding the steps following the submission of a green card application.

-Once you've mailed your application, it can take 2-3 weeks until the USCIS accepts your application and sends the receipt letters to you.
+Once you've mailed your application, it can take 2-4 weeks until the USCIS accepts your application and sends the receipt letters to you.

-These letters will include your receipt numbers.
+These I-797C letters will include your receipt numbers.
 The receipt numbers are in the upper left-hand corner, next to the date.
 When the receipt letters arrive, make sure to add them to your SimpleCitizen account under step 5.
 With these numbers, we can keep you up to date on the status of your case.
 Keep in mind this will help you avoid delays and roadblocks.
 Here are a few next steps in your application process:

-1. The first step after getting your Forms I-797C, Notice of Action is the biometrics exam.
+The first step after getting your Forms I-797C, Notice of Action is the biometrics exam.
 The USCIS will send you a letter with the time and location of the appointment.
 Arrive early and bring a copy of your passport and the appointment letter from the USCIS.
 The USCIS will take your photo and fingerprints as part of the background check for the application process.

 If you are unable to make your biometrics appointment, please call the USCIS asap to get it rescheduled.
 Missing the biometrics appointment can cause serious delays.

-3. The next step is having your interview scheduled.
+The next step is having your interview scheduled.
 It can take a long time for the USCIS to get around to finally scheduling your interview.
 Based on your local USCIS processing and wait times, we estimate your interview to happen about 10 - 20 months after your biometrics.

-If your application and interview are approved, you will receive your Green Card in the mail approximately 8 to 14 months after you initially filed.
+If your application and interview are approved, you will receive your Green Card in the mail approximately 12 to 24 months after you initially filed.

 Here’s a breakdown of the processing times for each step: